severalnines/docs/user-guide/deploy.rst

 TimeScaleDB
 +++++++++++

 Deploys a new TimeScaleDB standalone or streaming replication cluster.
 Only TimeScaleDB 9.6 and later are supported.
-Minimum of two nodes
+A minimum of two nodes is required for TimeScaleDB streaming replication.

 1) General & SSH Settings
 ``````````````````````````